-6.10 Scalable GUI fonts
+8.11 Scalable GUI fonts

 When writing a new GUI element, this GUI element may be shown on display screens with largely differing screen sizes.
-In order to have legible fonts on all such screen sizes, it is advisable NOT to use explicit font sizes like 12, 14, ....
-Instead it is better to use variable font sizes and similar (see Types. java).
+In order to have legible fonts on all such screen sizes, it is advisable NOT to use explicit font sizes like 12, 14, Instead it is better to use variable font sizes int Types.GUI_HELPFONTSIZE int Types.GUI_DIALOGFONTSIZE and similar (see Types. java).
 To define a new font, use for example the form where the factor 1.2 is optional, if you want to adjust the appearance of the associated text element.